Rather than painstakingly restore all of our various Prime Rib essays, we've consolidated them right HERE.

 A Miami-based online butcher shop, Meat N' Bone offers an affordable Wagyu-Angus crossbreed ribeye (AND a spendy-but-spectacular Wagyu-Angus Prime Rib) as part of a broad array of products ranging from elk roasts to alligator tenderloin.

 US Wellness Meats/Grassland Beef was founded in 2000 in Monticello, Missouri (pop.
 98) by visionary farmers who saw that big-business cattle-raising practices were taking a toll on our animals and our health.
 By returning to rotational grazing practices that are both good for the planet and good for our cattle, they led the way in introducing a new generation to the unmatched taste, tenderness, and healthiness of grass-fed beef.
-US Wellness Meats/Grassland Beef has become our go-to source for the Tasmanian-raised grass-fed beef rib bones that we use to make our "Faux Jus."
+US Wellness Meats/Grassland Beef has become our go-to source for the Tasmanian-raised grass-fed beef rib bones that we use to make our ultra-rich beef stock.
 They are also a great company to deal with, one that can rightly boast customer service as great as the products they sell.

 Cattle ranching as it can be, from the Snake River Farms website.